BlaiseMuhirwa/flatnav/README.md

 ### Getting Started in C++

-As mentioned earlier, there is nothing to build since this is heaer-only.
+As mentioned earlier, there is nothing to build since this is header-only.
 We will translate the above Python code in C++ to illustrate how to use the C++ API.

 ```c++
 #include <cstdint>